Arthelon/zulip-gci/README.md

 # Zulip Google Code-In repository

-Welcome to the Zulip GCI landing page!
+Welcome to the Zulip GCI landing page! askjdahssajkasdjkadsjkasdkjadsk

 This page has information on [joining the developers' chat server](#community) and [setting up a development environment](#setting-up-the-zulip-development-environment).